 Students meet the Fellow on a purely voluntary basis, although they may initially be responding to a tutor’s recommendation.Typically, a student will see the Fellow, one-to-one, for up to an hour.
-The student will book into an available slot in the Fellow’s published timetable.
-S/he may return several times during the year, providing the Fellow feels progress is being made.
-Other types of interaction with students, such as group work, seminars, etc., may be undertaken by the Fellow during the year (though many Fellows stick to individual coaching).
+Students book into an available slot in the Fellow’s published timetable; they might just come once, or may return several times during the year, as long as the Fellow feels progress is being made.

 Students are discouraged from asking the Fellow to edit or correct work before it is handed in or to seek the Fellow’s opinion on the marks given by tutors.
-Ideally, the student will focus on an early draft of their writing or just a section of that draft, or notes on a title, and, during the course of the consultation, will seek the Fellow’s advice on particular aspects of style or technique (not content, as Fellows are neither subject specialists nor substitute tutors).
-Pieces of written work may be dropped off at the Fellow’s office a few days ahead of a booked session.
-In the experience of RLF Fellows and partner institutions, students at all levels of study (freshers, finalists, as well as postgraduates) see the benefits of learning about good writing practice from a professional author.
+Ideally, the focus is on an early draft of their writing or just a section of that draft, or notes on a title, and, during the course of the consultation, the student seek the Fellow’s advice on particular aspects of style or technique (not content, as Fellows are neither subject specialists nor substitute tutors).
+Pieces of written work may be submitted to the Fellow a few days ahead of a booked session.
+In the experience of RLF Fellows and partner institutions, students at all levels of study, undergraduate and postgraduate, and even staff, see benefit from learning about good writing practice from a professional author.

 The RLF commissioned a team of experienced Fellows to review their experiences in universities and consider ways in which to help students adjust to the demands of writing at university.
 Their conclusions were brought together in the Writing Matters report, in which the chapters: